ni/semi-test-library-dotnet/Examples/source/Sequence/SMUHardwareLevelSequencing/README.md

 ### Step 2: Review the ProcessSetup

 1. In the TestStand Sequence Editor, select the **ProcessSetup** tab to view the test steps.
-2. Observe the sequence of test step that demonstrate the configuring of advanced sequences:
+2. Take note of the `ConfigureSMUAdvancedSequence` step.
+It demonstrate the configuration of an advanced sequence, once, at the start of the program.
+The advanced sequence created by this step will be later initiated within MainSequence.
    - **ConfigureSMUAdvancedSequence** - Configures an advanced sequence upfront without initializing it, allowing later initiation in the test flow.

 ### Step 3: Review the MainSequence